signalfx/splunk-otel-js-web/docs/DataSending.md

 # Data sending

-Data is sent to `beaconUrl` in every five seconds using `beacon` or `XHR` depending on each browser's capabilities and limits.
+Data is sent to `beaconEndpoint` in every five seconds using `beacon` or `XHR` depending on each browser's capabilities and limits.

 ## Limits